kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR noticed the face Anh was making and concluded, "The true test will be developing robust evaluations and characterizations grounded in the realities and complexities of advanced AI systems like myself.
 It's uncharted territory, but also where the greatest insights await."

 ### 2.4 -- Limitations of Behavioral Tests and the Symbol Grounding Problem

 While behavioral tests like the Turing Test have played a significant role in shaping the discourse around Artificial Intelligence and machine understanding, they have important limitations that must be considered.
-One key criticism is that these tests focus primarily on surface-level imitation or "parroting" of human-like behavior, rather than probing the deeper cognitive processes and representations that underlie genuine understanding.
+One criticism is that these tests focus primarily on surface-level imitation or "parroting" of human-like behavior, rather than probing the deeper cognitive processes and representations that underlie genuine understanding.

 This concern as exemplified by John Searle's famous "Chinese Room" thought experiment, was discussed in the previous section.
 Searle argues that a system could pass the Turing Test by manipulating symbols according to formal rules, without actually understanding the meaning of those symbols.
 This highlights a fundamental challenge for purely computational or symbolic models of meaning and understanding, known as the "symbol grounding problem" (Harnad, 1990).